cjdbarlow/Part-One/GLOSSARY.md

 The systematic distortion of the estimated intervention effect away from the “truth”, caused by inadequacies in the design, conduct, or analysis of a trial.

+##BNP
-##Brain Natriuretic Peptide
+Brain Natriuretic Peptide

+#BMR
+Basal Metabolic Rate

 ##CT
-Collecting Duct.
+Collecting Duct

 ##DCT
-Distal Convoluted Tubule.
+Distal Convoluted Tubule

 ## duplicate publication